wonderlang/contrib/README.md

 ## Introduction
 The Wonder source will be contributable in several areas:

 - `interpreter.js`: The core interpreter.
-Most of the work will probably be done here.
+    - `cm.js`: Standard library.
+    - `vs.js`: Predefined variables.
 - `pm.js`: The source for Delishusly.
 - `wonder.pegjs`: The parser.